floyds1995/Auto-Index-Constituents-Tracker/README.md

 - **Norgate Data** — the underlying data provider for the original S&P 500 history
 - **fja05680** — creator of [fja05680/sp500](https://github.com/fja05680/sp500), which provided the foundation, format, and methodology for this project
 - **Wikipedia contributors** — for maintaining the historical components pages that make ongoing automation possible
-- **NSE Indices Limited** — for publishing official constituent lists, symbol change archives, and corporate action announcements
+- **NSE Indices Limited** — for publishing official constituent lists, symbol change archives, corporate action announcements, and EOD bhavcopy archives

 ## Related Projects